 Rajeswari Subramaniam is a Computer Science graduate from the 1997-01 batch.
-She studied in Jayamatha Engineering College in Kanyakumari, and finished her M.Tech in Computer Science from RV College of Engineering, Bengaluru.
-Back in 1994-95, the only trend in technology was to choose Math and Science and apply for engineering colleges.
+She studied at Jayamatha Engineering College in Kanyakumari and finished her M.Tech in Computer Science from RV College of Engineering, Bengaluru.
+Back in 1994-95, the only trend in technology was to choose Math and Science and apply to engineering colleges.
 It was quite a prestige at the time to become a Software Engineer and work in IT companies.
-Rajeswari’s parents too, encouraged her to pursue the same.
+Rajeswari’s parents too encouraged her to pursue the same.

 Cut to 2021, Rajeswari now works as a Frontend Web Developer at SuperProcure.
 One might assume that it is quite obvious that she is now a developer, after having pursued B.Tech and M.Tech in Computer Science.
 But Rajeswari was not entirely going on a linear path.

 Before her final semester of college, she got married.
 It took her four more years to stumble upon the opportunity to become a college lecturer.
 This was because the offer fell in her lap only by chance but not because she was actively looking for any.
 Besides, the college was also close to her residence.

 She worked in two different colleges, teaching numerous subjects to Computer Science students.
 Rajeswari recalls that the syllabus remained the same in the textbooks for more than a decade at the time.
 These topics were nowhere close to the contemporary technologies in the IT industry, and even the best Computer Science graduates would end up being half as skilled to work in the industry as developers, whether in services or products.

 “As a lecturer also, it was also equally important to understand the desired skill sets in the real industry.
 Theoretical knowledge can always be gained by learning, but real experience only comes with practice.
 And for all of us, colleges made it mandatory that we do Ph.D. to further continue in teaching.”